Milton Caniff: Terry and the Pirates

+The first Terry and the Pirates strip, December 9, 1934.

 In 1934, Caniff was hired by the New York Daily News to produce a new strip for the Chicago Tribune New York News Syndicate.
 Daily News publisher Joseph Medill Patterson wanted an adventure strip set in the mysterious Orient, what Patterson described as "the last outpost for adventure," Knowing almost nothing about China, Caniff researched the nation's history and learned about families for whom piracy was a way of life passed down for generations.
 The result was Terry and the Pirates, the strip which made Caniff famous.
 Like Dickie Dare, Terry Lee began as a boy who is traveling with an adult mentor and adventurer, Pat Ryan.
 But over the years, the title character aged, and by World War II he was old enough to serve in the Army Air Force.
 During the 12 years that Caniff produced the strip, he introduced many fascinating characters, most of whom were "pirates" of one kind or another.

 Introduced during the early days of the strip was Terry and Pat's interpreter and manservant Connie.
 They were later joined by the mute Chinese giant Big Stoop.
 Both he and Connie provided the main source of comic relief.
 Other characters included: Burma, a blonde with a mysterious, possibly criminal, past; Chopstick Joe, a Chinese petty criminal; Singh Singh, a warlord in the mountains of China; Judas, a smuggler; Sanjak, a lesbian; and then boon companions such as Hotshot Charlie, Terry's wing man during the War years; and April Kane, a young woman who was Terry's first love.

 But Caniff's most memorable creation was the Dragon Lady, a pirate queen; she was seemingly ruthless and calculating, but Caniff encouraged his readers to think she had romantic yearnings for Pat Ryan.